 - 2. Cut the woody ends off the asparagus spears and discard.
 Fill a large bowl halfway with ice water.
 Bring a pot filled with plenty of salted water to a boil.
 Plunge the asparagus into the boiling water and cook just until the spears are tender and barely beginning to give when pinched where the tip begins, 2 to 4 minutes, depending on the thickness of the spears.
 Be careful to not overcook the asparagus.
 Plunge the asparagus into the ice water to stop the cooking.
 Drain the asparagus and pat thoroughly dry.
 Cut the asparagus on the angle into pieces roughly resembling penne pasta.

 - 3. In a large, dry skillet over low heat, warm the pine nuts until lightly toasted and fragrant, shaking the pan occasionally.
 Transfer the pine nuts to a plate to cool.

 - 4. Heat 1/4 cup of the olive oil in the skillet over medium heat.
 Add the bread crumbs and cook, shaking the pan vigorously, until the crumbs are light golden and crisp, about 1 minute.
 Transfer the crisped bread crumbs to a plate to cool.

 - 5. In a large bowl, combine the drained plumped fruit, the asparagus, pine nuts, saffron, if using, and 2 tablespoons of the olive oil.
 Season with salt and freshly cracked black pepper.

 - 6. Cut each burrata ball in half and place one half on each of 4 plates, cut side down.
 Strew the asparagus mixture on top of the burrata, sprinkle with the crisped bread crumbs, and drizzle with the remaining extra-virgin olive oil.
+If desired, drape each salad with a thin slice prosciutto di Parma.
 Serve cold or at room temperature.